hennlab/snake-SNP_QC/README.md

 #### 1.7 Export data for zCall
-For the first file
+For the first file:
 - Clear all filters
 - Click 'Full Data Table' tab (to the left of the 'SNP Table' tab)
 - Click 'Column Chooser' icon
 - Display 'Name', 'Chr', 'Position', and all sample columns, and 'GType', 'X', 'Y' subcolumns
     - Click OK and click 'Export displayed data to file' icon.
         - Make sure not to include individuals who were outliers on the Call Rate vs. p10 GC plot.

-For the second file
+For the second file:
 - Clear all filters
 - Click 'Full Data Table' tab (to the left of the 'SNP Table' tab)
 - Click 'Column Chooser' icon
     - Display 'Name', 'Chr', 'Position', and all sample columns, and 'GType' subcolumn
 - Click OK and click 'Export displayed data to file' icon.
         - Make sure not to include individuals who were outliers on the Call Rate vs. p10 GC plot.

 #### 1.8 Save project and exit